 Then we decided to focus on one, perhaps THE, most controversial aspect of these issues: to what extent should people migrating across borders within a region have the same access to health, education and social protection as national citizens.

 Our basic argument was that regions would never be socially integrated unless people moving freely across borders experienced access to social life seamlessly everywhere.
 We also argued, in order to counteract national chauvinism which often resists the granting of such social rights to migrants, that regional authorities and resources should play a larger part in facilitating such cross border cooperation.
 In practical terms we compared the EU and SADC as two regions with this focus.

-Migration, Regional Integration, Free movement of people: what are the challenges that governments face in these domains?
+you can find out more Migration, Regional Integration, Free movement of people: what are the challenges that governments face in these domains?

 In terms of the future of policies within this field there are two contending processes.
 The first is the obvious tendency of people to want to move between and within regions in search of a better life and job opportunities.
 Such cross border movers usually contribute greatly to the economy to which they move and take up jobs not done by local people.
 On the other hand there is an increasing movement of citizens within national constituencies who want to resist these migratory moves.
 The issue upon which we have focused, access to social provision of cross border movers becomes THE policy issue that is contested.
-The question is how do we reconcile the universal social rights of outsiders with the claims of insiders who see social benefits as part of a national social contract.
+The question is how do we reconcile the universal social rights of outsiders with the claims of insiders who see social benefits as part of a is it safe to buy amoxicillin online uk national social contract.
 Our argument has been that this requires the raising of the policy issue, and the resourcing of policies above the nationalistic narrow political space to a broader cosmopolitan regional political space.
 Easier said than done!

 What are you expectations for the future of the Chair?

 I expect that the new Centre for the study of Governance Innovation where the new Chair is based will act as a focal point for such policy discussion in the coming months and years.